Make It With Wool 2015: National Adult Winner

-The Make It With Wool competition (MIWW) recognizes excellence and creativity in wool garment composition and construction.
-Each garment body must be made of fabric or yarn that is at least 60 percent wool.
-Judges evaluate entries based on the garment’s or ensemble’s appropriateness to the maker’s lifestyle, the coordination of fabrics and yarns with the design, the contestant’s presentation, the construction quality, and creativity.
+The Make It with Wool competition (MIWW) recognizes excellence and innovation in wool garment design and construction.
+Every year, sewers compete in age groups and in special award categories, and the state winners advance to the national judging round in January.
+Garments must be made from fashion fabrics or yarns containing at least 60 percent wool fibers.
+Judges consider each entry’s appropriateness to the contestant’s lifestyle, the coordination of fabrics and yarns with the garment’s style and design, as well as the presentation, construction quality, and creativity.

 National Adult Winner